railsadminteam/rails_admin/docs/no-authentication.md

-RailsAdmin doesn't need authentification to function, though other dependencies (PaperTrail, History, Cancan..) might need it.
+RailsAdmin doesn't need authentication to function, though other dependencies (PaperTrail, History, Cancan..) might need it.

 It is perfectly legal to do: